-A Critique to Astrology form "De Civitate Dei"
+A Critique to Astrology from "De Civitate Dei"

 1. The existence of the Roman empire and of all kingdoms is not a matter of chance nor of the position of the stars.